 Kruger National Park is one of the most famous and largest national parks in Africa.
 Making things a bit confusing, Kruger National Park is often separated from Greater Kruger National Park, although sometimes also the latter is called Kruger National Park.

-The term Kruger National Park (KNP) refers to the public sector of (Greater) Kruger National Park, which is owned and run by the South African government (SANParks).
+The term Kruger National Park (KNP) means the public sector of (Greater) Kruger National Park, which is owned and run by the South African government (SANParks).
 Kruger National Park covers around 20 000 hectares of protected land.

-Greater Kruger National Parks (GKNP) refers to the privately-owned reserves bordering the public sector of Kruger National Park in which animals can move around freely.
+Greater Kruger National Parks (GKNP) refers to the privately-owned reserves bordering the public sector of Kruger National Park in which wildlife roams freely.
 There are no fences between Kruger and the private reserves belonging to the Greater Kruger National Park, hence the name.
 These over 20 private reserves add up to 180 000 hectares to the nature reserve, making it one of the largest game reserves in the world.
+You could think of Greater Kruger as a buffer zone between the core area of the national park and the nearby settlements, or as an expansion of the Kruger Park.

-We’ll compare the safari experience in Kruger and Greater Kruger in detail later on, but here are the key factors in short.
-In theory, you can see the same animals in Kruger and Greater Kruger, as there are no fences between the reserves.
+We’ll compare the safari experience in Kruger and Greater Kruger NP in detail later on, but here are the key differences in short.
+You can see the same animals in Kruger and Greater Kruger, as there are no fences between the reserves.

 Safari in Greater Kruger vs. Kruger National Park: The Main Differences

-• Affordable camping in Kruger NP vs. luxury lodges in Greater Kruger NP
+- Affordable camping and lodges in Kruger NP vs. luxury lodges in Greater Kruger NP

 What’s the Difference Between Greater Kruger National Park and Fenced Private Reserves – and Why Greater Kruger is Better for Safari?